cherti/remarkable-cli-tooling/README.md

   * 2.12.3.606

 and should work under any unixoid operating system, such as Linux, BSD or MacOS/OSX.
 If you want to use these scripts under Windows, you likely need to resort to the Windows Subsystem for Linux to do so.
+Where reMarkable-specific internals have changed, supported version numbers are tagged to specific commits, to make sure to mark version-specific verified software versions.
+The latest version of this repository is typically tailored to the latest version of the reMarkable software.

 ## Summary